The Frobenius structure theorem for affine log Calabi-Yau varieties containing a torus: Toric tail condition in families

-It follows from \cref{claim:length_of_sigma} and continuity (see \cref{prop:continuity}) that $h\inv(\Wall_A)$ has distance at least $\epsilon$ from $\op_s$.
+It follows from \cref{claim:length_of_sigma} and the continuity that any twig of $h$ has distance at least $\epsilon$ from $\op_s\in\Gamma$.
 Suppose to the contrary that $f\notin\cM^\sm_\tail(U^\an,\bP,\beta)$, then there is a twig (in the sense of \cref{def:twig}) attached to $[\op_s,p_e]$.
-By the continuity of tropicalization (see \cref{prop:continuity}), the twig is necessarily attached at the point $\op_s$.
-So $h(\op_s)\in\Wall_A$, contradicting the statement about the distance, completing the proof. \end{proof}
+By the continuity, the twig is necessarily attached at the point $\op_s$, contradicting the statement about the distance, completing the proof. \end{proof}

 Our next goal is \cref{thm:deformation_invariance_truncated}.
 We follow the setting of \cref{const:naive_counts_truncated}.
 We begin by adding more internal legs to $\hS$.

 \begin{construction} For each $j\in F$, we glue a copy of $[0, s_j\coloneqq+\infty]$ to $\hGamma$, along $0$ and $v_j$.
 We extend $\hh$ constantly along the new legs.
 Let $\oS=[\oGamma,(\ov_j)_{j\in\oJ},\oh]$ denote the resulting spine, where $\oJ\coloneqq J\sqcup F=J\sqcup (j')_{j\in F}$, $\ov_j\coloneqq\hv_j$ for $j\in J$, and $\ov_{j'}\coloneqq s_j$ for $j\in F$.
 Then we have the associated $\oF, \oB, \oI$ and $\obP$ as in \cref{def:spine_in_U}.
 We have two injective maps